 We are very interested in the views of Stafford residents regarding Eccleshall Road Cemetery.
 We would be grateful if you could spare a few minutes to complete this short survey.

 This cemetery was opened on the northern side of Stafford by Stafford Borough Council in 1856.
 The first burial to take place was that of George Jennings.
 He was aged 20 months and the son of a local shoemaker; the funeral took place on 21 February 1856.

-To bring this valuable public asset back into the community an area within the new side of the cemetery was identified which would accommodate new grave spaces.
+To bring this valuable public asset back into the community an area within the new side of the cemetery was identified which can accommodate new grave spaces.
 In 2014 a new system was installed in an area where it was not previously possible to excavate graves safely.
 The new system consists of pre-formed grave chambers which are buried in the ground forming a solid walled chamber.
-As with all other conventional graves they are excavated when a burial is requested the big advantage is that the shoring is already in place, this allows for the safe excavation and thus ensuring burials can now continue for many years to come.
+As with all other conventional graves they are excavated when a burial is requested.
+The big advantage is that the shoring is already in place.
+This enables safe excavation burials can continue for many years to come.
 For more information contact Bereavement Services.